CloudSecurityAlliance/Twitter-PlanB/README.md

 # Finding people on Mastodon

+You can go through your existing Twitter account followers/followed and find people with Mastodon URLs in their profiles and then add them.
+There is also a service at https://fedifinder.glitch.me/ which can do this for you, it appears to work and only needs read access to:

+* See Tweets from your timeline (including protected Tweets) as well as your Lists and collections.
+* See your Twitter profile information and account settings.
+* See accounts you follow, mute, and block.

+Please note that the Cloud Security Alliance does not endorse this service, but realistically doing this manually is going to be tiresome and error-prone.

 ## Check their existing social profiles

 # Making yourself discoverable on Mastodon

-## Updating yoru existing social networks with your Mastodon handle
+## Updating your existing social networks with your Mastodon handle

 ## Linking to your Mastodon profile

 Please note that anyone can link to it, e.g. https://seifried.org/ links to Kurt Seifried's 3 main accounts, but someone could put those links on any website.
-Ideally they should be correlated, e.g. "I want kurt@seifried.org, seifried.org links to accounts X/Y/Z so those must be the real ones"
+Ideally, they should be correlated, e.g. "I want kurt@seifried.org, seifried.org links to accounts X/Y/Z so those must be the real ones"

 # Dealing with imposters

 I'm not sure how this will work, you'll need to deal with each unique Mastodon server which may or may not have abuse policies/etc to deal with this (assuming the imposter is doing anything abusive).
-I thinkt he best advice right now is to simply register your name on as many servers as you can and then link them, much like how we deal with DNS squatting.
-It's a terrible non-solution but I don't have anything else to offer at this time.
+I think the best advice right now is to simply register your name on as many servers as you can and then link them, much like how we deal with DNS squatting.
+It's a terrible non-solution, but I don't have anything else to offer at this time.

 # Dealing with abuse on Mastodon

 You will need to deal with the abuse in the context of the server it originates from, which may or may not have abuse policies or abuse handling procedures.

 # Picking a Mastodon host or service